qlik-oss/server-side-extension/docs/writing_a_plugin.md

 But what is the difference between a _script function_ and a _plugin function_?

-In short, the difference lies in where the script to be executed is written.
 For script functions you write any script directly in the Qlik client, and pass it as a parameter to the SSE plugin in one of the many pre-defined script functions.
 The plugin functions, on the other hand, are defined and implemented on the plugin side.
 The user calls the function directly by name and inserts the data as parameters in the Qlik client.
 The two options are described in detail below.

 ## Script evaluation
-When script evaluation is enabled, eight script functions are automatically added to the functionality of the plugin, so the function definitions are therefore already set.
-What should be covered on the plugin side to fullfil the functionality is the implementation of the `EvaluateScript` RPC function, including fetching the parameter values, running the script and returning the result in the correct format.
+When script evaluation is enabled, by setting allowScript to true in `GetCapabilities`, eight script functions are automatically enabled in Qlik with pre-defined definitions.
+What should be covered in your plugin to fullfil the functionality is the implementation of the `EvaluateScript` RPC function, including fetching the parameter values, running the script and returning the result in the correct format.

 The first four of the added functions all have the same data type for argument type and return type.
 Argument type refers to the data type of the parameters.